Wajeeshani/Four-Node-Big-Data-Cluster-on-Ubuntu/README.md

 rm /tmp/combined_known_hosts /tmp/combined_keys

 #Verify the setup
-for source in mst1 mst2 mst3 slv1; do
+# you can either use
-  for target in mst1 mst2 mst3 slv1; do
+ssh hadoop@mst2 date # use all nodes to test if date is returned or for source in mst1 mst2 mst3 slv1; do for target in mst1 mst2 mst3 slv1; do
     echo "Testing $source -> $target..."